Last Updated on December 27, 2022 by ThoughtsStained

 Rat is a Ghoul, whose people haunt the city’s underworld.

 Spar is a Stone Man, subject to a terrible disease that is slowly petrifying his flesh.

 Chance has brought them together, but their friendship could be all that stands in the way of total armageddon.

-I seriously don’t believe I can review this novel and do it justice.
-I definitely feel like I’m just talking in circles (so thanks for reading and sticking with me anyway).
-It made words like “intricate” and “depth” feel not grand enough to be proper descriptors, with characters who were fresh and vibrant and real, yet so burdened and broken, I couldn’t help fall in love with them.
+I don’t believe I can review The Gutter Prayer and do it justice.
+It feels like I’m just talking in circles (so thanks for reading and sticking with me anyway).
+This book makes words like “intricate” and “depth” feel not grand enough to be proper descriptors.
+The characters are fresh, vibrant and real, yet so burdened and broken, I couldn’t help fall in love with them.
 I was awed by creations like the Tallowmen and the Crawling Ones.
-And I don’t think I’ve ever read a book where the information was presented at the perfect time, without a hitch.
-There were a lot of plots working together and every execution of information to push those plots forward or tie them together was flawlessly done.
+The information was presented at the perfect time, without a hitch.
+There were a multitude of plots working together.
+And every execution to push those plots forward or tie them together was flawlessly done.

-It was just…an incredible book; one that I feel I’ll have to reread multiple times to truly do it justice.
+It was just…an incredible book.
+One I’ll have to reread multiple times to truly do it justice.
 This is an author you’re not going to want to miss.
 Absolutely not.